H to He, Who Am the Only One: Artwork

 The cover was drawn by Paul Whitehead, and was inspired by "Pioneers Over c".
 The front cover was a painting he had already completed, called "Birthday", which showed a beam of light focusing on London, illustrating Whitehead's birth.
 The inner gatefold picture was called "Checkmate".
-"H to He" in the title refers to the fusion of hydrogen nuclei to form helium nuclei, a basic exothermic reaction between the sun and stars.
+"H to He" in the title refers to the fusion of hydrogen nuclei to form helium nuclei, a basic exothermic reaction that takes place in the Sun and other stars.

 The first U.S. issue of the album was on the Dunhill Records division of ABC Records.
 It featured a revised cover with a white background instead of purple.
 The mid-priced "Charisma Classics" re-issue from the early 1980s had a blue cover.
 A re-mastered version of this album added bonus tracks and was released in 2005.
 One of the additions is a studio version of "Squid / Octopus", a song that had been a staple of early Van der Graaf Generator concerts.

 Whitehead would go on to draw several other covers for the band, and for other Charisma artists, including Genesis.
 He became something of a "house artist" for the label in the early 1970s.